Dec 14, 2022

 • Prosciutto – This salty, silky meat is made from curing the whole hind leg of a pig.
 Prosciutto is a whole muscle salumi served sliced paper-thin.
 Also, it’s used to wrap around the duxelle mixture and beef to hold the ingredients in place and to keep the mushrooms from soaking into the puff pastry.

-• Puff pastry – Puff pastry can be made at home, though I prefer to use store-bought instead to cut down on prep time.
+• Puff pastry – Puff pastry can be made at home, though I prefer to use store-bought puff pastry sheets instead to cut down on prep time.
 It can be found in the freezer section of grocery stores, typically by pies and other desserts.
 Since it is frozen it is best to move the puff pastry package to the fridge to let it slowly thaw a day in advance.

 How to Quickly Thaw Puff Pastry